Fujifilm X-T20 vs Canon G1 X Mark II

-Both the X-T20 and the G1X Mark II are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the G1X Mark II are recent models that are part of the current product line-up.
 The G1X Mark II replaced the earlier Canon G1 X, while the X-T20 followed on from the Fujifilm X-T10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Canon websites.

 Review summary: Fujifilm X-T20 vs Canon G1 X Mark II

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Canon G1 X Mark II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-T20: